 VG hardback in VG dust jacket

-Intended to be used to interpret the symbology encountered in dreams, relies heavily on Jungian symbolism.
-ISBN0586083510
+Intended to be used to interpret the symbology encountered in dreams, this relies heavily on Jungian symbolism.

-English translation of a classic text on symbols and symbolism.
-ISBN071020017X
+English translation by J. Sage of a classic text on symbols and symbolism.

 Much on Osiris and Esoteric Osiris as well as mythological symbology, illustrated in line.
 ISBN0500271127